 English Classroom Assistant in UK Midlands

-Join an exciting project, reaching out to the local immigrant communities in the West Midlands.
+Join an exciting project, reaching out to the local immigrant community in the Midlands.

-Work as a volunteer, supporting an English teacher and getting alongside the adult students in a classroom situation.
+Serve as a voluntary worker with our Neighbours Worldwide team, supporting an English teacher and getting alongside adult students in a classroom situation.

 Qualities & Gifts Sought

-Knowledge of any South Asian language and of their culture would be an asset, but not required.
+Knowledge of any South Asian language and of the culture would be an asset, but not required.

 It is an occupational requirement of any role with WEC International to have a committed evangelical Christian faith, because sharing your faith will be part of that role.